Ekansh345/Implementation-of-dsp-algorithms-on-a-microcontroller/README.md

 ## Overview

 This project develops and implements Digital Signal Processing (DSP) algorithms using MATLAB for verification and the STM32 Nucleo G474RE microcontroller for real-time execution.
 The focus is on an **Exponential Moving Average (EMA) low-pass filter**.
-The various algorithms are developed by varying choice of numerical integration techniques
+The various algorithms are developed by varying choice of numerical integration techniques.
 The project is part of a Capstone Research Project.

 ## Features